Body Adiposity Index (BAI) Calculator

 Frequently Asked Questions

-The Body Adiposity Index (BAI) is a formula developed in 2011 by Dr. Richard Bergman that estimates body fat percentage using only hip circumference and height.
+• The Body Adiposity Index (BAI) is a formula developed by Dr. Richard Bergman that estimates body fat percentage using only hip circumference and height.
 Unlike BMI, which produces an arbitrary number requiring interpretation, BAI directly outputs an approximate body fat percentage.
 It was designed for use in settings where body weight measurement is impractical.